All Aboard the Allure of the Seas

 Then it was a quick visit to the nursery to drop Joshua off before attending another little reception in one of the many music venues onboard Allure of the Seas, Jazz on 4.
 Aptly named due to the fact they play Jazz and it’s located on deck 4.
 I met the lovely Marina Baklarova, Hotel Administrative Assistant who made me feel extremely welcome and told me I could contact her if I needed anything.
 When you are travelling as the only adult, it is very reassuring to know you have someone like Marina to call on if you need any help with anything.

 After collecting Joshua from the nursery, who seemed to be having the time of his life there, we went for lunch and after which I pushed him around the vast areas of the ship until he fell asleep.
-This gave me the opportunity to upload some videos and photos and update my Allure of the Seas blog.
+This allowed me to upload some videos and photos and update my Allure of the Seas blog.
 The wifi technology on this ship is amazing and the connection was so instant it was just like being at home.
 For a cruise ship, that is hard to achieve in port, let alone on a day at sea.

 There is a daily cruise compass which is like a daily paper, placed in your room.
 This tells you all the activities that are going on during the day and evening onboard, as well as locations and opening times of various restaurants and sports facilities.
 I had seen there was a family disco in Dazzles from 7 – 8, which fitted in perfectly with our dinner sitting of 8.30.
-My plan was to wear Joshua out at the disco so that he would sit quietly in the restaurant.
+I planned to wear Joshua out at the disco so that he would sit quietly in the restaurant.
 On the way to the disco we walked along the Royal Promenade and a gorgeous Gingerbread village had appeared.
 I couldn’t linger as Joshua was trying to grab at it, so I took a quick blurry photo and rushed off to Dazzles.

 There was a great atmosphere in the family disco and they were playing various games.
 I enjoyed a pre-dinner gin and tonic at the bar, while Joshua danced his socks off with the other children.
-You may wonder why there are no other children in the vicinity of Joshua , but I have taken care in all my photos not to include other people’s kids, so I had to wait for those opportunities to arise.

 Joshua worked up an appetite after all that dancing and tucked into a lovely chicken dinner.

 Another place I realised I hadn’t visited so far, was the Boardwalk Dog House.
 I love hot dogs, and this place offers a whole range of different types.
-The thought of having a hot dog and a beer for lunch on Christmas Eve made me smile, so I headed down to the Boardwalk.
+The thought of having a hot dog and a beer for lunch on Christmas Eve made me smile.
+I headed down to the Boardwalk.

 After a bite to eat it was time to soak up the sun.